Glossary of Publishing Terms

 This includes all methods of promoting your book.

-2. Self-publishing companies do no marketing at all, except their own services, besides listing the author’s book on Amazon and the like (see under 'listing' above).
+2. Self-publishing companies do hardly any marketing, except for their own services, besides listing the author’s book on Amazon and the like (see under 'listing' above).

-3. DIY-publishers understand clearly that they have to sell their own books.
+3. DIY publishers must clearly understand that they must sell their own books.

 PRESTIGE

-This is the widespread respect and admiration perceived by authors as a result of acceptance by a major publishing house.
+This is the widespread respect and admiration perceived by authors due to acceptance by a major publishing house.

 PRINT ON DEMAND

-1. Traditional publishers normally offer this service for books that have gone out of print, which they have preserved in digital form.
+1. Traditional publishers typically offer this service for books that have gone out of print, which they have preserved in digital form.
 Espresso Book Machines use this technology.

 PROFESSIONAL TEAM

 A publisher's professional team will include editors, proofreaders and designers.
-Many self-publishers, though, lack professional teams.
-Authors need to research before signing on.
-Google reviews.
+Many online self-publishers, though, lack professional teams.
+Authors need to research publishing companies before signing on.

 PROOFREADING